cheat-engine/cheat-engine/Cheat Engine/ceserver/description.md

           Application.mk
 ```

-In the above state, move to the EXECUTABLE folder with Android Studio Terminal and execute `ndk-build`.
+In the above state, move to the EXECUTABLE folder at the command prompt and execute `ndk-build`.

 # Usage
 ### Linux